latest nhpb_banner 1__compressed2

 Financial assistance programs in South Carolina.

-Get financial assistance, free grant money and find free items in all cities and counties in South Carolina listed below, including Charleston and Columbia.
-Charities, churches, and government assistance programs help with electric bills, rent, transportation, and job training expenses.
-Or locate free stuff including food, gas vouchers for work, or medical care.
+Get financial assistance, free grant money and find free items in all cities and counties in South Carolina.
+Charities, churches, and government organizations help with electric bills, rent, transportation, and other expenses that low income families have.
+Or locate free stuff including food, gas vouchers for work, or hardship funds.
 Find financial help near you in SC.

 Qualified low-income families can also get free stuff in SC, which may include everything from a free car to get to a job to a hotel voucher, clothes or bus passes for work.
-Also find emergency financial help for paying a mortgage, car loan payment assistance and free government grant money to help pay housing costs in South Carolina.
+Also find emergency financial help for paying a mortgage, car loan payment and learn where to get free government grant money to help pay utility in South Carolina.

 Find programs that help with bills in SC, housing costs, or that give free stuff to low-income families